Lunarequest/myblog/content/post/Ultimate_arch_setup.md

 $ sudo sbsign --key db.key --cert db.crt --output /boot/vmlinuz-linux /boot/vmlinuz-linux
 $ sudo sbsign --key db.key --cert db.crt --output esp/EFI/BOOT/BOOTX64.EFI esp/EFI/BOOT/BOOTX64.EFI
 ```
 You will need to do this everytime you update the kernel or bootloader.
 I used a pacman hook to do this.
+I also moved all the keys to /etc/secure-boot
 ```shell
 $ sudo nano /etc/pacman.d/hooks/99-secureboot.hook
 ```